bzminer/bzminer/README.md

     "enable_amd": true, // whether to mine with amd cards or not

     "enable_intel": true, // whether to mine with intel cards or not

+    "enable_cpu": false, // whether to mine with the cpu or not

     "disable_cpu_metrics ": true, // Disable cpu metrics. cpu metrics can have a small overhead, also if crashing early try setting this to true. default is true